Cryptobox Payload Encryption

 This does not render client traffic fully opaque to the router.
 By necessity, the router needs to have routing information (registrations, subscriptions, URIs in the messages).
 Depending on the application, this may still represent an inacceptable amount of information leakage when using a third-party controlled Crossbar.io instance.

 Note: We are thinking of implementing URI scrambling, which would further avoid the information leakage from nice, human readable and systematically assigned URIs.

 Since the payload is encrypted, the router can no longer access the content.

-It will further prevent payload validation (which is on the roadmap).
+It will further prevent payload validation (which is a feature on the roadmap).